Samiksha22911/chat-SKG/README.md

 # chat-SKG
+This is my first git repository.
 I have used the basics of HTML, CSS, and JavaScript in this project.
-It is essentially a simpler version of ChatGPT.
+It is a simpler version of ChatGPT.